Supersenses Privacy Policy

 XIII.
 Contact Information

-For questions or to exercise privacy rights:
+For questions, concerns, or to exercise rights:

 Email: hello@super-senses.com